datascientistpurushotam/EDA-Projects/README.md

 Approach
 We have divided the data into three parts
 Data collection: -
+Dataset will be attach with the project
-Dataset has been provided by the Alma Better https://grow.almabetter.com/data-science/projects/Hotel-Booking-Analysis Data loading: -
+Data loading: -
 Dataset was loaded on google drive was loaded on goggle colab ('content/Hotel Bookings raw.csv’) Data Cleaning and manipulation: - For data cleaning NumPy, pandas, and matplotlib is used